 – Essential oils – these are also helpful, but I am not an expert in this area and do not know enough about them to guide you here, especially when it comes to the safety of use with pregnant and breastfeeding moms.
 Please find an expert to guide you should you wish to use essential oils, especially if pregnant or breastfeeding.

-17) Breastfeeding mamas - your breastmilk will contain all of the wonderful nutrients that you've taken for your own health, PLUS your body will make antibodies that will pass to your breastfeedng baby that will help him or her stay healthy, and will keep your baby hydrated, nourished, and to help him or her recover quickly should he or she become ill.
-Breastmilk is magic stuff, and can even be used in the eyes to help clear up conjunctivitis (eye infection).
+17) Breastfeeding mamas – your breastmilk will contain all of the wonderful nutrients that you’ve taken for your own health, PLUS your body will make antibodies that will pass to your breastfeedng baby that will help him or her stay healthy.
+It will also keep your baby hydrated, nourished, and to help him or her recover quickly should he or she become ill.